Building typology: Documenting a Formal Building Type

 Documenting a formal building type is similar to any typological process insofar as the aim is to identify the minimum number of characteristics which make that type distinct.
-In a formal typology, usually this means building types are distinguished by their basic shape, site placement, and scale, but not by their specific architectural style, technology, chronology, geographical location or use.
+In a formal typology, building types are usually distinguished by their basic shape, site placement, and scale, but not by their specific architectural style, technology, chronology, geographical location or use.
 For example, a cursory formal analysis of the townhouse will identify the following "minimum essential formal characteristics."
-In contrast with single family homes that share no walls with adjacent buildings, the townhouse, or rowhome, shares both party walls (save the corner lot) with its neighbors.
+In contrast with single family homes that share no walls with adjacent buildings, the townhouse, or rowhouse, shares both party walls (save the corner lot) with its neighbors.
 While many variations of this formal type are found around the world, each the product of their local environment (color, material, height, fenestration, etc), they nonetheless share the qualities that individual units are placed side-by-side, between two and five stories, with narrow fronts on deep lots, accessed via separate entrances that are setback minimally from the street.

 This procedure can be applied to most buildings.
-In the US, for example, several residential types exist, such as garden apartments, townhouses, and high rise housing.
+For example, several residential types exist in the US, such as garden apartments, townhouses, and high-rise housing.
 Each of these may have many subtypes.
-The brownstones in Harlem are different, say than the rowhomes in Brooklyn.
+The brownstones in Harlem are different from the rowhouses in Brooklyn.
 And the large mansions commonly found on corner lots in many cities are distinct from the smaller houses that were built later in between them, even though both are types of "single family home."
-Anyone can begin to identify types simply by observing the common buildings in a place.
-Architectural and urban designers document types more thoroughly, by measuring them, dating them, noting similar changes to the type that arise over time, and identifying their recurring locations in the city.
+Anyone can identify types simply by observing the common buildings in a place.
+Architectural and urban designers document types more thoroughly by measuring them, dating them, noting similar changes to the type that arise over time, and identifying their recurring locations in the city.

 Application to History

-Historians, anthropologists, and architectural historians use the documentation of type as a key to other characteristics in a city, for example events, political control, or economic changes.
-As theory tells us, when a type evolves over a period of time, this is an indication that conditions in the city have changed.
+Historians, anthropologists, and architectural historians use the documentation of type as a key to other characteristics in a city, for example, events, political control, or economic changes.
+As theory tells us, when a type evolves over some time, this is an indication that conditions in the city have changed.
 Anne Moudon documents changes in the types of an Alamo Square neighborhood to tell a kind architectural, cultural and economic history.
 She also identifies the block, lot and street pattern as key to typological continuity.
 Multiple studies using this method have identified important building types, for example Chinese shophouses, Shanghai's Shikumen housing, terrace housing in Great Britain, Courtyard buildings in France, and the atrium houses found in many hot climates.
 Atrium types are also important for mosques, shopping malls, and some hotels.